Services | Frequently Asked Questions | Confidentiality

 When can I call for assistance?

 The JMD EAP is normally staffed on weekdays from 8:00 AM – 4:30 PM Eastern time.
 Other component EAP's service hours may vary.
 The JMD EAP services the litigating divisions and OBDs.
-Please call (202) 514-1846 to access services.
-You may call and leave a message at any time.
-In the event of an emergency, the EAP may be contacted after hours at (202) 598-5255.
-In the event of an office closure in Washington, DC, program contact information will be provided by calling the main number.
-Other component EAP's service hours may vary.
+Please call 800-222-0364 to access services.
+Questions about the program may be directed to EAP program administrator Karen Ramey, LCSW-C, 202-514-1846.

 What are the benefits of calling?